nivlab/sciops/references.md

 2. The screening metrics are largely uncorrelated.
 Of the 233 individuals identified by screening techniques, almost half (115) were only identified by a single technique (77 were identified by two techniques).
 Thus, multiple screening techniques are warranted insofar that they may pick up on different forms of low-effort/inattentive responding.
 Some metrics show correlations where one would expect (e.g. psychometric synonyms and personal reliability are both intended to flag inconsistent responses, while longstring and IRV are both intended to flag invariant responses).
 Interestingly, invariant responders were more likely to miss infrequency items, suggesting that invariance strategies should be complimented by inconsistency strategies.
 3. Screening out participants changes inter-item and inter-scale correlations.
 Importantly, some screening metrics (invariance metrics) may also reduce the internal consistency of unidimensional scales.
 As such, longstring should be used with caution.

+## [Aruguete et al. (2019)](https://doi.org/10.1080/13645579.2018.1563966): How serious is the ‘carelessness’ problem on Mechanical Turk?

+Use of consistency items in surveys flags more MTurkers than in-person respondents.
+Merely another method to point out.

 ## [Barends & de Vries (2019)](http://dx.doi.org/10.1016/j.paid.2019.02.015): Noncompliant responding: Comparing exclusion criteria in MTurk personality research to improve data quality

 Evidence that MTurk participants know to look for common infrequency/bogus/instructed items.
+Make the recommendation that multiple screening methods needed.
+Won't flag all individuals with just one item or one approach.

 ## [Leiner (2019)](http://dx.doi.org/10.18148/srm/2019.v13i3.7403): Too Fast, too Straight, too Weird: Non-Reactive Indicators for Meaningless Data in Internet Surveys